abinit/abipy/docs/scripts_howto.rst

 .. important::

+    The scripts employ the file extension to detect the file type so don't change it.

     Remember that it is possible to get the documentation of the script by just adding ``--help`` after the scripts name.